 |Chambly basin and end of the Richelieu rapids||N 45°26'58.1" W 73°16'34.5"|

 Parks Canada’s red chairs: where it all started

 In 2011, our friends at Gros Morne National Park came up with the idea to place sets of Adirondack chairs in lesser-known, stunning locations around the park, inviting visitors to enjoy and share on social media.
 Today, the iconic red chairs can be found in over 100 locations administered by Parks Canada.

 The adventure doesn't end at Fort Chambly!
 Parks Canada has installed red chairs in the most beautiful landscapes in the country, including those featured in Western Quebec's other historic sites.
-What are you waiting for to discover them?
+Where will your next red chair moment be?